BOROUGH OF SPRING LAKE- FLOOD INFORMATION

-When severe storms are forecasted for the Borough of Spring Lake, radio stations WADB (95.9 FM) and WJLK (1310 AM-94.3 FM) and Monmouth Cable TV will broadcast emergency information.
+When severe storms are forecast for the Borough of Spring Lake, radio stations WADB (95.9 FM) and WJLK (1310 AM-94.3 FM) and Monmouth Cable TV will broadcast emergency information.
 The AM Alert Radio Station 1640 will operate 24 hours a day and continuously broadcast NOAA weather radio updates.
-If evacuation is required, the police will use the P.A. systems on all police cars to alert and instruct residents.
-The Borough of Spring Lake has an Emergency Management Plan, which is under the supervision of OEM Coordinator, James Mullen.
+If evacuation is required an Emergency Network message will be sent and emergency personnel will use the P.A. systems on all emergency vehicles to alert and instruct residents.
+The Borough of Spring Lake has an Emergency Management Plan, which is under the supervision of Police Chief Edward Kerr.

 The Federal Insurance Administration suggests the following action when coastal storms or hurricanes are imminent:

 The ASBURY PARK PRESS reported that eighty percent of those living on the coast had never experienced a hurricane.
-DON'T BE COMPLACENT.
+DO NOT BE COMPLACENT.
 Resolve to make your emergency plans now, and evacuate as soon as you are told.

 Albert Ratz, Jr. is the Borough of Spring Lake's "Community Rating System" Coordinator.
 For further information on this subject, Mr. Ratz may be reached at 732-449-0800.